ibm-cloud-docs/pattern-vpc-security/overview.md

 -   Discover all possible resources, functions, components and data used in an environment and ensure total visibility – **you cannot secure what you cannot see**, and
 -   Use continuous security monitoring.

 Please refer to the following National Institute of Standards and Technology paper for more information on Zero Trust: <https://csrc.nist.gov/pubs/sp/800/207/final>{: external}.
 And there is many other web sources on zero trust principles and applications.
-This paper will show how various {{site.data.keyword.Bluemix_notm:}} security elements can be deployed following a Zero Trust approach.
+This paper will show how various {{site.data.keyword.Bluemix_notm}} security elements can be deployed following a Zero Trust approach.

 ## Security Solutions Framework
 {: #Security-Solutions-Framework}